How to wear necklaces to compliment your look

 - Each necklace should complement the other and not be competing.
 If you have a bold necklace, create balance by mixing it with a few subtle-look necklaces.

 - Similarly, think about how your jewelry will enhance your outfit rather than compete with it.

 - This is more my opinion than a rule of thumb, but I prefer to keep the color of my top simple when I’m layering my necklaces.
 This allows my neckline to be the star of my outfit.

-- For outfits that are patterned, I like to keep my jewelry simple with one necklace.
+- For outfits that are patterned, I like to keep my fine jewelry simple with one necklace.

 There are many traditional outfit looks we love that could be spiced up with layered necklaces.
 My favorite look is a crisp white button shirt with a jean or leather jacket paired with 3-4 necklaces at different lengths.

 When I was in my 20s, I wore every piece of jewelry I owned – pearls, gold, diamonds, all of it, every day!
 My mentality was that I didn’t want them to sit in the drawer, I wanted to show them off!

 But wearing too much jewelry will ruin your look.
 When we wear everything we own, no one piece is noticed and it takes away from the unique design of each piece.